espressif/idf-eclipse-plugin/README.md

 ## To create a new project using idf examples/templates:
 * Make sure you're in C/C++ perspective.
 * Go to `File` > `New` > `Espressif IDF Project` (If you don't see this, please reset the perspective from `Window` > `Perspective` > `Reset Perspective..`)
-* Provide the project Name
+* Provide the Project Name
 * Click `Next`
 * Check `Create a project using one of the templates`
 * Select the required template from the tree